Ferrari Roma: Weight

 The Roma was engineered to weigh 200 kg less than the Portofino while being based on the same platform.
 This was achieved through a more rigid body structure and the overall use of lighter parts.
 Ferrari claims that 70 percent of the parts used on the Roma are new as compared to the Portofino.
 With the lightweight components, the car's dry weight is 1472 kg.
 Its curb weight (without the driver) is 1570 kg.
 The published weight distribution is 50% front to 50% rear.

 Aerodynamics

 The dynamic rear wing self-activates at high speed to help the vehicle generate downforce.
 The wing's three positions are low drag (flush (0–100 kph), medium downforce (100–300 kph), and high downforce (100–300 kph cornering and braking).
 The maximum deployment is rated at 95 kg of downforce at 250 kph.
 The rear spoiler is complemented by a pair of underbody vortex generators that create a ground effect and manage the wake of the front wheels to ensure efficient load management.

 Performance

 The Roma's published top speed is > 320 km/h.
 Performance figures include a 0-100 km/h acceleration time of 3.4 seconds and a 0-200 km/h acceleration time of 9.3 seconds.
 The Roma's dry weight-to-power ratio is best in class at 2.37 kg/PS.
+The Roma has an EPA rated fuel economy of 17/22 city/highway, and 19 mpgus combined.